PRODUCTS & INNOVATION

 Who are the Virus Hunters?
 It’s a fun way to describe a serious job.
 These are our scientists who work to identify, catalog, track and test mutating strains of HIV, hepatitis viruses, and other bugs.

 She does that as a member of Abbott’s Global Surveillance Program, built on a one-of-a-kind collection of HIV and hepatitis virus strains from around the world.
-It includes more than 60,000 samples collected over 20 years from 40 countries on six continents.
+It includes more than 78,000 samples collected since 1994 from 45 countries on six continents.
 If a new strain is discovered, our scientists make sure that our blood screening and diagnostic tests can detect it.
-And this is important, considering that Abbott tests are used to screen more than half of the world's blood supply.
+And this is important, considering that Abbott tests are used to screen more than 60% of the world's blood supply.

 That program in turn helps further the capabilities of many of Abbott’s diagnostics tools.
 Because if a virus can’t be found in testing, it can't be treated.
 That's how outbreaks happen.